 3. Because prayers are worth sharing

 Every time you invite another person to partner with you in prayer, you magnify the power of prayer.
 In light of Jesus’ parable about the neighbor who knocks at midnight, you add another person knocking.

 Food for thought: imagine how quickly you would answer the door if your house was surrounded by knocking neighbors.

-Using prayer lists in your Faithlife Group lets everyone in your group connect to a single source, so you everyone can see everything your group needs prayer for.
+Using prayer lists in your church’s free group on Faithlife lets everyone in your group connect to a single source, so you everyone can see everything your group needs prayer for.

 4. Because prayer needs can grow

 Prayer lists aren’t set in stone.
 When your ministry or small group has new prayer requests, you can add them to the list.
-In your Faithlife Group, you can adjust the privacy settings so that only group members can see your prayer list, or so that only group members can add to or modify the list.
+In your group on Faithlife, you can adjust the privacy settings so that only group members can see your prayer list, or so that only group members can add to or modify the list.

 When your prayer list starts with Christian community, you can share prayer requests with people who pray, without exposing your private life to the world.